As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Serpentine is found where peridotite, dunite, and other ultramafic rocks undergo hydrothermal metamorphism.

-Serpentine polishes well and can easily be cut into various shapes and have a waxy luster which makes it popular as a gemstone.
-Rare specimens are stunning translucent clear lime green.
-Serpentine carvings are often mistaken for jade by inexperienced buyers.
+Serpentine polishes well and is easily cut into various shapes.
+It has a waxy luster, making it popular as a gemstone.
+Rare specimens are a beautiful translucent, transparent lime green.
+Inexperienced buyers frequently misidentify serpentine carvings as jade.

 Ophiolite

-Interestingly, the name ophiolite comes from ophis, the Greek word for snake.
-Ophiolite has been found in California in the coastal ranges from Santa Barbara through San Francisco Counties.
+Interestingly, ophiolite is derived from ophis, the Greek word for snake.
+Ophiolite can be found in California’s coastal ranges from Santa Barbara to San Francisco counties.

 The Josephine ophiolite occurs in the Klamath Mountains Geomorphic province of southwestern Oregon and northwestern California.